zer0tonin/Mikochi/README.md

 | JWT_SECRET | A secret string for jwt validation | [Random]   |
 | USERNAME   | The username to login with         | root       |
 | PASSWORD   | The password to login with         | pass       |

-## Security considerations

-It is encouraged to use Mikochi behind a reverse proxy (ie. nginx), and use it to [configure TLS](nginx.org/en/docs/http/configuring_https_servers.html).
-This will stop any attackers from being able to replay requests and access your files.
-Additionally, using [rate limits](http://nginx.org/en/docs/http/ngx_http_limit_req_module.html) can help slow down bruteforce and DDoS attacks.

 ## Contributing